Keep a great substitute teacher coming back with these easy and engaging ideas you can leave for a sub.

 If you’re lucky enough to have subs that can use tech (which I know some of you are), then digital games are great to leave for a sub.

-One of the types of games we highly suggest are the Game Show Games because they can be played either as a full group or in small groups, which gives both you and your sub options.
+One of the types of games we highly suggest is the Game Show Games because they can be played either as a full group or in small groups, which gives both you and your sub options.

 #4 | Center Activities